gsoules/MkDocs/digital-archive/docs/technology/web-host.md

 -   Use yum instead of pip to install on centos.
 -   Use <https://www.whatsmydns.net/> to see what DNS a site is using from various locations

-## Compress a large folder on the server
+## Compress a large folder on the server using zip

 Use the zip command to avoid issues using the cPanel Compress feature.
 Also, the zip command reports what it's doing.
 As an example, to compress the `files` folder of a Digital Archive